Paul2708/cercet/README.md

 ## Current state
 At the moment, CERCET is WIP.
 However, the current state is a minimal valuable product.

+**Important note:**
+Cercet is currently missing some security related features.
+The following things need to be considered while running:

+ - The Java code execution is not restricted by any means.
+There is no security manager implemented yet.
+    For example, users can execute a command (by Java Runtime exec function) to shut down the Docker container.
+Therefore keep an eye on who gets access to the application.

 ## Run it
 1. Clone the repository by `git clone https://github.com/Paul2708/cercet.git`